-- Right to object to processing Data subjects have the right to object to the processing of their personal data due to a legitimate reason. - Right to restrict processing Data subjects have the right to restrict the processing of their personal data due to a legitimate reason.
-Right to data portability
+■ Right to object to processing

+Data subjects have the right to object to the processing of their personal data due to a legitimate reason.

+■ Right to restrict processing

+Data subjects have the right to restrict the processing of their personal data due to a legitimate reason.

+■ Right to data portability

-Data subjects have the right to obtain, from the subject concerned, a copy of his/her processed data, which allows the data subject to continue using his/her personal information.
+Data subjects have the right to obtain, from the subject concerned, a copy of their processed data, which allows the data subject to continue using their personal information.